Greetings from beautiful Alaska!

 Hotels

 If you are planning on staying overnight prior to your day of embarkation or the night of disembarkation, please reserve your accommodations as soon as possible.
 Lodging fills up fast during the summer months in Alaska!
-To help our guests, we have partnered with the hotels below to offer discounted rates and/or to hold hotel rooms for our guests.
-However, the hotels will release any unreserved rooms 30 – 60 days prior to our sailing dates, so please don’t hesitate to book your rooms!
+We have special rates arranged with select hotels in each port:

 Sitka